Installation Guide

 and -mtune

-Full dicussion of the these flags is available elsewhere (such as here in this wiki or in this ARM blog post) and a list of supported options should be provided by your compiler.
+Full discussion of these flags is available elsewhere (such as here in this wiki or in this ARM blog post) and a list of supported options should be provided by your compiler.
 The list for GCC is provided here.

 Warning

-Use of these compiler options is considered advanced and may reduce the binary compatibility of MDAnalysis significantly, especially if using -march, making it usable only on a matching CPU architecture to the one it is compiled on.
+These compiler options are advanced and may reduce binary compatibility.
+In particular, using -march may restrict MDAnalysis to the exact CPU architecture it was compiled on.
 We strongly recommend that you run the test suite on your intended platform before proceeding with analysis.

 In cases where you might encounter multiple CPU architectures (e.g. on a supercomputer where the login node and compute node have different architectures), you should avoid changing these options unless you are experienced with compiling software in these situations.